OWASP/www-project-developer-guide/draft/10-culture-building-process-maturing/03-asvs.md

 #### What is ASVS?

-The ASVS is an open standard that sets out the coverage and 'level of rigor' expected when it comes to performing web application security verification.
+The ASVS is an open standard that sets out the coverage and level of rigor expected when it comes to performing web application security verification.
 The standard also provides a basis for testing any technical security controls that are relied on to protect against vulnerabilities in the application.